 We recently spent five nights at this beachfront property.

 And it’s a pleasure to write this Grand Case Beach Club review!

 Grand Case Beach Club review

-Here are 7 reasons you’ll love staying at the Grand Case Beach Club, St. Martin.
+If you’re planning to visit St. Martin and St. Maarten, here are seven reasons you’ll love staying at the Grand Case Beach Club, St. Martin.

 1) It’s right on a beautiful beach

 Actually, the Grand Case Beach Club (GCBC for short) straddles two virtually private beaches – Grand Case Beach and Petite Plage.

 The Grand Case Beach area is a narrow strip of sand at the east end of Grand Case.
 (This is the same beach which extends in front of the Grand Case village.)